Mattress Care

 It is worth noting that mould spores are always present to some degree in the air, so a humid environment is what encourages growth.
 It’s this excess moisture that you need to combat.
 Drying clothes on radiators or clothes maidens in the bedroom should be avoided where possible.

-An effective solution to a humid room is either consistent airing of the room or, if that’s not possible, purchase of a dehumidifier or air purifier.
+An effective solution to a humid room is either consistent airing of the room or, if that’s not possible, the purchase of a dehumidifier or air purifier.
 This will help to reduce any unnecessary moisture in the air and subsequently make it more difficult for dust mites and mould to grow.

 Mould is caused by humidity in the bedroom